EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

-Visually, cozonac looks like a loaf of bread but it’s considered to be more of a cake in Romania.
+Visually, cozonac looks like a loaf of bread but because of its sweetness, it’s considered to be more of a cake in Romania.
 Recipes vary but it’s typically made with a basic dough consisting of flour, milk, butter, eggs, sugar, and salt.
-Depending on the region, the dough can be enriched with additional ingredients like raisins, lokum (Turkish delight), citrus zest, walnuts, hazelnuts, vanilla, and rum.
+Depending on the region, the dough can be enriched with additional ingredients like raisins, lokum (Turkish delight), lemon or orange zest, walnuts, hazelnuts, vanilla, and rum.

 Cozonac can be rectangular or round, simple of braided, and is usually made with a sweet walnut paste filling mixed with poppy seeds, cocoa powder, rum, or raisins.
 The filling takes the form of swirls which add to the characteristic look of the cake.

 Cozonac is typically enjoyed with a hot cup of coffee or tea or a glass of milk.
 It’s such an important Romanian tradition that no Easter or Christmas celebration can ever be complete without it.

 Like cozonac, pasca is a traditional Romanian dessert bread that’s always baked for Easter.
 It starts with a dough similar to cozonac except it’s made with a sweet cheese filling studded with raisins.
 Bready on the outside but rich and creamy in the middle, you can think of it as a cross between a soft panettone and a cheesecake.

 Together with drob de miel and cozonac, pasca forms an important part of the Romanian Easter tradition.
 It was traditionally brought to church the night before Easter to be blessed before consumption.